Type 80/88 main battle tank: Electronics

-The Type 80 tank is equipped with laser rangefinder, digital ballistic computer, power supply, target angle measurement sensor, velocity measurement sensor, and gun positioning sensor.
-The driver periscope and gunner sight is fitted with passive night vision device (1st generation), daylight periscopes.
+The Type 80 tank is equipped with a laser rangefinder, a digital ballistic computer, a power supply, a target angle measurement sensor, a velocity measurement sensor, and a gun positioning sensor.
+The driver's periscope and gunner sight are fitted with a passive night vision device (1st generation), daylight periscopes.
 The commander is fitted with one rotating periscope and four additional observation periscopes.
 The driver and loader have their own periscopes.
 The commander can override the turret direction.
 Type 80-I replaced the external laser rangefinder with an integrated multi-function gunner sight.
-The gunner sight was upgraded to second generation passive night vision.
+The gunner sight was upgraded to second-generation passive night vision.

-The Type 88 tank features improved Type 37A fire control system.
-Type 37A features integrated gunner sight with daylight optics, passive night vision channel, and laser range finder.
+The Type 88 tank features an improved Type 37A fire control system.
+Type 37A features an integrated gunner sight with daylight optics, a passive night vision channel, and a laser range finder.
 The daylight emergency sight from Type 80 is kept at its original location.
-The new fire control system has improved ballistic computer, new radio communication system, dual-axis stabilizer, self-diagnosis software, and second generation passive night-vision device for driver and gunner.
+The new fire control system has an improved ballistic computer, a new radio communication system, a dual-axis stabilizer, self-diagnosis software, and a second-generation passive night-vision device for the driver and gunner.

-The Type 88B and Type 88A tanks are equipped with improved ISFCS-212 fire control system, with driver, gunner and commander all have access to 2nd generation passive night vision devices.
+The Type 88B and Type 88A tanks are equipped with an improved ISFCS-212 fire control system, with the driver, gunner, and commander all having access to 2nd generation passive night vision devices.
 The gunner sight is stabilized.
-Type 88A and later batches of Type 88B had its gunner sight replaced by thermal imagining devices.
-The fire control computer of Type 88B and Type 88A allows the commander to acquire and engage enemy target through the optical periscope mounted on the commander's hatch.
+Type 88A and later batches of Type 88B had their gunner sight replaced by thermal imaging devices.
+The fire control computer of Type 88B and Type 88A allows the commander to acquire and engage enemy targets through the optical periscope mounted on the commander's hatch.

 Protection

-Starting from Type 80, the tank is protected by composite armor plates are mounted on the vehicle frontal chassis and composite rubber/metal side armor skirts.
-The turret of Type 80/88 is still made of rolled homogeneous armour, with the exception being Type 85 series, which is constructed with welded turret and composite armor layers.
+Starting from Type 80, the tank is protected by composite armor plates mounted on the vehicle's frontal chassis and composite rubber/metal side armor skirts.
+The turret of Type 80/88 is still made of rolled homogeneous armour, with the exception being the Type 85 series, which is constructed with a welded turret and composite armour layers.

-Original prototype of Type 80 had cut out on the frontal cast turret for gunner observation sight, similar to Type 59 tank.
+The original prototype of Type 80 had a cutout on the frontal cast turret for a gunner observation sight, similar to the Type 59 tank.
 This was removed in Type 80-I and Type 88 models with roof-mounted periscopes and fire control sights.

-All versions of the Type 80/85/88 tanks are fitted with thermal suppression camouflage paint, collective NBC protection system, air filtration and ventilation system, automatic fire/after-effect suppression system, and 2 sets of four 76mm smoke grenade dischargers.
+All versions of the Type 80/85/88 tanks are fitted with thermal suppression camouflage paint, a collective NBC protection system, an air filtration and ventilation system, an automatic fire/after-effect suppression system, and 2 sets of four 76mm smoke grenade dischargers.